mgeier/rtrb/README.md

     cargo bench

-Creating the HTML docs (using `nightly` Rust to enable intra-doc links;
-docs will be available in `target/doc/rtrb/index.html`):
+Creating the HTML docs (which will be available in `target/doc/rtrb/index.html`):

-    cargo +nightly doc
+    cargo doc

 Minimum Supported `rustc` Version